HSA Frequently Asked Questions (FAQ)

 When your HDHP coverage ends, you are no longer eligible to make or receive tax-free HSA contributions.
 However, the money in your HSA is yours until you spend it*.
 As a result, you may keep your HSA with WEX and continue to use the funds to pay for qualified expenses.

-When you are no longer an active employee, you will be responsible for the HSA account maintenance fees (see Fee Schedule).
+When you are no longer an active employee, you will be responsible for the HSA account maintenance fees (see Schedule of Fees).

 If you become eligible again (i.e., re-enroll in an HDHP), you can make additional contributions to your HSA.
 Please remember that you are responsible for tracking your personal contribution limit (including coordination of contributions should your spouse also contribute to an HSA) and to contact your tax advisor if you have additional questions about your specific situation.